 - Copy of SAT or ACT Scores

-- Student Aid Report from Completed FAFSA application for 2019-2020
+- Student Aid Report from Completed FAFSA application

 - At least one college acceptance letter